HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 &emsp;&emsp;First Prize

 # Other Projects
-**2020 College Students' Innovative Training Program:
+**2020 Shanghai College Students' Innovative Training Program:
 "Library Seats Management System based on Case Segmentation"**
 I was the team leader and the main coder throughout the program.